-The protocol standards are managed for the IAB by the Internet Assigned Numbers Authority.
+The protocol standards are managed by the Internet Assigned Numbers Authority.

 Please refer to the document "Assigned Numbers" (RFC-1340) for further information about the status of protocol documents.
 There are two documents that summarize the requirements for host and gateways in the Internet, "Host Requirements" (RFC-1122 and RFC-1123) and "Gateway Requirements" (RFC-1009).